 Probation Registration Deadlines

-Registration for May Term and Summer begins April 27.
+Registration for May Term, Summer and Fall begins April 25.

 NOTE: Any student who has not attended a DCCCD college in more than one year must go to the Admissions Office and reapply to the college before proceeding to the Advising Center.